aws-solutions-library-samples/guidance-for-product-traceability-on-aws/README.md

 ```bash
 cdk deploy
 ```
+### Test the Solution
+Extraction is triggered by uploading a file to the newly created S3 bucket, with a prefix 'landing/'.
+This is to say, uploading anything to the landing "folder" will trigger the step function.
+Included in this repo is a file called "Mock Dock.pdf", which can be used to test the soltion.
+Expected behaviour is:
+- File uploaded to landing/
+- Step function is triggered
+- Step function completes
+- Data is exported to S3 bucket with prefix 'data/'
+- Certificate is archived with prefix 'archive/'
 ### Destroy the Solution
 If you want to free up resources, run the following command:
 ```bash